kckuei/masmx86-assembly-final-proj/README.md

 Thanks for playing!
 ```

-My initial idea was to try accessing the [sign, exponent, and mantissa](https://en.wikipedia.org/wiki/IEEE_754) bits of a float directly (e.g. [link1](http://www.website.masmforum.com/tutorials/fptute/fpuchap2.htm), [link2]( https://stackoverflow.com/questions/15238467/get-the-first-bit-of-the-eax-register-in-x86-assembly-language)), then doing some calculations to recover the decimal representations.
+My initial idea for implementing the `WriteFloatVal` procedure was to try accessing the [sign, exponent, and mantissa](https://en.wikipedia.org/wiki/IEEE_754) bits of a float directly (e.g. [link1](http://www.website.masmforum.com/tutorials/fptute/fpuchap2.htm), [link2]( https://stackoverflow.com/questions/15238467/get-the-first-bit-of-the-eax-register-in-x86-assembly-language)), then doing some calculations to recover the decimal representations.

 Going through docs, I found a useful command `FXTRACT` which returns the, exponent and significand in the FPU stack in fractional binary form.
-Googling this a bit more, I found this useful [Stack Overflow thread](https://stackoverflow.com/questions/44572003/fxtract-instruction-example), which I was able to modify to get working to get the exponent and significand in decimal form.
+Googling this a bit more, I found this useful [Stack Overflow thread](https://stackoverflow.com/questions/44572003/fxtract-instruction-example), which I was able to repurpose the example of to get the exponent and significand in decimal form.

-To print the values in scientific notation, there are couple things to keep in the mind.
+To print the values in scientific notation, there are couple things to keep in the mind:
 * The float itself has a sign.
-* The exponent can also be signed.
+* The exponent can also be signed, but is always an integer.
+* Irvine's equivalent procedure prints 7 fractional places and up to 3 exponent digits, e.g. -1.2938572E-001.

-* To print the significand, psuedo-code would be as follows:
+To print the significand, my psuedo-code would be as follows:
 * Retrieve the float into `N`
 * For the desired float display precision:
   * Perform integer division on `N`
   * Print the integer remainder
   * Multiply the `N` by 10
 * If it is desired to round the last digit, terminate the loop 1 digit early, store it, then get the next and check if it is > 0.5.
 If yes, then increment the 2nd to last digit.

 ### Additional Resources